KaranMishra3610/SleepWell/README.md

 ## Core Gameplay: Quests, XP & Growth

-SleepWell isn't simply logging your sleep — Built to motivate through quests, XP, and rewards that improve sleep habits.
+SleepWell isn’t just a sleep tracker — it’s built to motivate through quests, XP, and habit-reinforcing rewards.

 - ️ Companion Quests: Each companion provides you with distinct sleep-related challenges
 - XP System: Quest completion rewards you with XP and allows you to level up